-- To interpret the locations referred to Tables 2-5, see the applicable figures in Appendices 2 and 4. - Noise generated by the project is to be measured in accordance with the relevant requirements, and exemptions (including certain meteorological conditions), of the Noise Policy for Industry (NSW EPA, 2017), or its latest version. - The noise limits do not apply if the Proponent has an agreement with the relevant owner/s of these residences/land to generate higher noise levels, and the Proponent has advised the Department in writing of the terms of this agreement. - Noise associated with the mining operations may exceed the night time limits in Table 2 at Property 22 JL Gill by 1 decibel during construction of the Cadia East mine.
+- To interpret the locations referred to Tables 2-5, see the applicable figures in Appendices 2 and 4. - Noise generated by the project is to be measured in accordance with the relevant requirements of the Noise Policy for Industry (NSW EPA, 2017), or its latest version. - The noise limits do not apply if the Applicant has an agreement with the relevant owner/s of these residences/land to generate higher noise levels, and the Applicant has advised the Department in writing of the terms of this agreement.

-2A.
-The Proponent must prepare a Noise Impact Validation Report to the satisfaction of the Secretary based on detailed construction methodology and equipment for the construction of the NTSF and STSF embankments and associated infrastructure including haulage roads and transfer of waste rock material.
-The Noise Impact Validation Report must be prepared by a suitably qualified and experienced person, whose appointment has been approved by the Secretary and be submitted to the Secretary within 3 months of approval of Modification 14.
+- 2A.
+The Applicant must prepare a Noise Impact Validation Report to the satisfaction of the Secretary based on detailed construction methodology and equipment for the construction of the NTSF and STSF embankments and associated infrastructure including haulage roads and transfer of waste rock material.
+The Noise Impact Validation Report must be prepared by a suitably qualified and experienced person, whose appointment has been approved by the Secretary and be submitted to the Secretary within 3 months of approval of Modification 14. - 2B.
+The noise limits set out in Table 2 apply under the meteorological conditions defined in Table 2a.